 Walking is one of the best things you can do as it works several muscle groups as well as your heart and lungs.
 If walking isn’t your thing, try going to the pool, biking, gardening, hiking, anything you can do to get moving.
 From there you can start to incorporate basic exercises that do not require any equipment at all.

 For example, as a home health therapist, chair squats (sit to stands) and stairs are a couple of my favorite activities to prescribe.
+Physical therapy, exercise, and physical activity don’t have to be boring.

 It doesn’t have to be complicated to have a positive effect.